-Schools eligible for points include any MHUSD school or charter school included on the MHUSD official list of existing and planned schools.
-MHUSD schools and programs which serve all students in the district and don't have specific boundaries (e.g., Community Adult School, Continuation High School) are not eligible for points.
+Schools eligible for points include any MHUSD school or charter school with a fixed attendance boundary included on the MHUSD official list of existing and planned schools.
+MHUSD Sschools and programs which serve all students in the district and don't have specific boundaries (e.g., Community Adult School, Continuation High School) are not eligible for points.